BlingMachine/PVP-Platformer/README.md

 # PVP-Platformer
-Simple platformer game that you can play with a friend!
+Live, browser-based platformer game that you can play with a friend!

 ## Getting Started
 - Download the zip